vorodrigues/databricks-aibi-lab-en/labs/Lab02 - Creating a Genie.md

 1. Ask the following question:
     - What is the total sales value per store?
 Show the store name

 2. Oops, it seems like the Genie couldn't figure out which column contains the store name.
-Use the SQL Editor to add a comment to the **nlj** column of the **dim_loja** table and explain that it contains that information
+Use the SQL Editor to add a comment to the **nlj** column of the **dim_store** table and explain that it contains that information
-    - `ALTER TABLE dim_loja ALTER COLUMN nlj COMMENT 'Store name'`
+    - `ALTER TABLE dim_store ALTER COLUMN nlj COMMENT 'Store name'`

 <img src="https://raw.githubusercontent.com/Databricks-BR/genie_ai_bi/main/images/genie_06.png"><br><br>